Credit Utilization Calculator

 Aim for keeping your credit utilization ratio below 30%, both for each credit account and for your total credit overall.

 1. How do you calculate credit utilization?

-To calculate your credit utilization, simply add up all the balances on your credit cards and their credit limits.
+To calculate your credit utilization ratio, gather your credit card and revolving loan statements.
+Then, simply add up all the balances on your credit cards and their credit limits.
 Divide the total balance by the total limit.
 Then multiply this number by 100 to see your credit utilization ratio as a percentage.